QuyKyi/GeneralStore-Automation/README.md

 - **TestCases**: Includes Python scripts or modules defining individual test cases, containing logic for executing specific test scenarios against the mobile application.
 - **Utilities**: Collection of utility scripts providing common functionalities that support test scripts, such as logging, data parsing, or environment setup.
 - **requirements.txt**: Lists Python packages required for the project, facilitating easy installation via pip.
+- **.idea**: A directory related to JetBrains' IntelliJ IDEA or PyCharm IDEs, containing project-specific settings and preferences.
+This directory is generally not included in version control as it pertains to personal development environment settings.

 ## Prerequisites